top of page

 From a regulator's perspective, it is important to reassure them that they are not dealing with speculators, abusive dominant operators, or even insolvent telcos.

-The guiding principle for any in-house counsel practice should be consistent with a marketing campaign that effectively convey the message that the operator is in a country as a long-term stakeholder to continue to invest there and to comply with local laws accordingly.
+The guiding principle for any in-house counsel practice should be consistent with a marketing campaign that effectively conveys the message that the operator is in a country as a long-term stakeholder to continue to invest there and to comply with local laws accordingly.

 Furthermore, at a later stage, even during a new cable installation project phase, this culture of compliance is crucial.
 When paying customs duties on the imported submarine cable and associated equipment, there may be prior communication between public institutions to verify the veracity and legitimacy of the importer of record's activities.
 They may even require additional corporate records or public company registers, so it is better to check that these corporate formalities have been completed before the cable ship arrives at mile 201.